edgelesssys/marblerun/docs/verification.md

 ## Verifing the Manifest

 Establishing trust with the service mesh allows you to verify the deployed manifest in the second step.
-To that end, EdgelessMesh exposes the endpoint `/manifest`.
+To that end, Edgeless Mesh exposes the endpoint `/manifest`.
 Using curl you can get the manifest's signature aka its sha256 hash:

 ```bash